 • False advertising

 He combines extensive trial and appellate experience with his sophisticated technical background to distill complex science and law into actionable advice.
-Mr. Moore has litigated over 200 cases in venues across the US, including the International Trade Commission (ITC).
+Matthew has litigated over 200 cases in venues across the US, including the International Trade Commission (ITC).
 He has also managed many global patent disputes involving cases around the world, including in Germany, the Netherlands, the UK, Brazil, China, and Japan.

-Mr. Moore guides clients across a broad range of sectors, including semiconductors, electrical circuits, telecommunications, medical devices, software, optics, automotive technologies, materials, and chemicals.
+Matthew guides clients across a broad range of sectors, including semiconductors, electrical circuits, telecommunications, medical devices, software, optics, automotive technologies, materials, and chemicals.

 He was described by clients and peers to Chambers USA as a “phenomenal trial lawyer who argues many important cases,” “my absolute first choice among all patent litigators,” “all-around excellent,” “a particularly strategic attorney who digs into the facts and has a lot of vision when it comes to litigation strategy,” and “exceptionally bright and gets up to speed on a case quickly.
 He is a great litigator who is excellent at trial.”

-Mr. Moore is admitted to practice before the US Supreme Court; the US Court of Appeals for the Federal Circuit; and the US District Courts for the Eastern District of Texas, the Western District of Wisconsin, and the Eastern District of Michigan.
+Matthew is admitted to practice before the US Supreme Court; the US Court of Appeals for the Federal Circuit; and the US District Courts for the Eastern District of Texas, the Western District of Wisconsin, and the Eastern District of Michigan.

-Mr. Moore’s representative experience includes:
+Matthew's representative experience includes:

 • First Quality v.
 Irving: Lead counsel for Irving Consumer Products against First Quality in a patent case in the District of Delaware, successfully obtaining a jury verdict that all three patents were not infringed and invalid